neurodroid/stimfit/doc/sphinx/linux_install_guide/building.rst

 :Author: Jose Guzman
 :Date:  |today|

-Assuming that we unpack the wxWidgets in /usr/local/wxWidgets, we will use a build directory inside to compile the sources
+Once we have unpacked the wxWidgets sources in /usr/local/wxWidgets, we can create build directory called build2.9 to compile the files:

 ::